- Are you considering adding a carport to your home?

 Engineer Plans.
 If the building department requires a set of generic engineer plans to review, let us know ASAP.
-We will get the plans ordered, and the manufacturer will send them to you by email in about 2-3 days.
+We will get the plans ordered, and the manufacturer will send them to you by email in 1-2 weeks.
 If your local government requires “wet seal” plans (a set of plans that have been physically stamped with a rubber seal), let us know so we can get them mailed to you.

 Complete the application.
 Finish filling out the application and pay the fee.

 Send us a copy or photo.
 Once you get the permit, send us a copy, so we’ll know you’ve completed this step.